-During the years ended December 31, 2020, 2019 and 2018, we had net cash flows from operating activities of \$12,088,000, \$25,335,000 and \$25,559,000, respectively.
-We believe that cash flow from operations will be sufficient to meet quarterly debt service requirements for interest and scheduled payments of principal under the Credit Facility.
+During the years ended December 31, 2021, 2020 and 2019, we had net cash flows from operating activities of \$19,104,000, \$12,088,000 and \$25,335,000, respectively.
+We believe that cash flow from operations will be sufficient to meet any quarterly debt service requirements for interest and scheduled payments of principal under the Credit Facility if we borrow in the future.
 However, if such cash flow is not sufficient, we may be required to sell additional equity securities, refinance our obligations or dispose of one or more of our properties in order to make such scheduled payments.
 There can be no assurance that we would be able to effect any such transactions on favorable terms, if at all.

 In March 2013, our board of directors authorized an increase to our Stock Buy-Back Program (the "Buy-Back Program") to allow us to purchase up to \$75.8 million of our Class A Common Stock.
-From its inception in 1998 through December 31, 2020, we have repurchased 2.2 million shares of our Class A Common Stock for \$57 million.
-During the year ended December 31, 2020, approximately 800 shares were repurchased for \$20,000 under our stock buy-back program and 23,500 shares were retained for payment of withholding taxes for \$429,000 related to the vesting of restricted stock.
+From its inception in 1998 through December 31, 2021, we have repurchased 2.2 million shares of our Class A Common Stock for \$57 million.
+During the year ended December 31, 2021, approximately 16,600 shares were retained for payment of withholding taxes for \$435,000 related to the vesting of restricted stock.
 Given the unprecedented uncertainty surrounding the COVID-19 virus and the resulting economic issues we have halted the directions for any additional buybacks under our plan.

-Our capital expenditures, exclusive of acquisitions, for the year ended December 31, 2020 were \$2,314,000 (\$5,732,000 in 2019).
-We anticipate capital expenditures in 2021 to be approximately \$4.5 million to \$5.5 million, which we expect to finance through funds generated from operations.
+Our capital expenditures, exclusive of acquisitions, for the year ended December 31, 2021 were \$3,969,000 (\$2,314,000 in 2020).
+We anticipate capital expenditures in 2022 to be approximately \$5.5 million to \$6.0 million, which we expect to finance through funds generated from operations.